DevArgoz/Roblox-Enviorment-Extension/README.md

 Functions (With arguments)
  - tp(CFrame); teleports the HumanoidRootPart to the given CFrame
- - create(class,properties); creates an instance with given properties as table
+ - create(class:str,properties:table); creates an instance with given properties
- - sethealth(val); sets the players health
+ - sethealth(val:int); sets the players health
- - setwalkspeed(val); sets the players walkspeed
+ - setwalkspeed(val:int); sets the players walkspeed
- - setjumppower(val); sets the players jumppower
+ - setjumppower(val:int); sets the players jumppower
- - setgravity(val); sets the local gravity
+ - setgravity(val:int); sets the local gravity
- - setupvalue(script,upvalue,value); changes a LOCAL value of the given script
+ - setupvalue(script,upvalue:str,value); changes a LOCAL value of the given script
- - getupvalue(script,upvalue); returns a LOCAL value of the given script
+ - getupvalue(script,upvalue:str); returns a LOCAL value of the given script
- - join_place(placeId); teleports the local player to the given place
+ - join_place(placeId:int); teleports the local player to the given place

 [Documentation for script_db is coming soon!]